allenj12/rpn/README.md

 Their are a couple of main macros rpn, rpnv, rpnl, rpnlv, :, :v.
 The ones that do not end in 'v' will complie time error if it does not return a single value, it is a compile time error to have 0 or more than 1 results.
 The ones that end in 'v' allows multiple results and and returns them using schemes values fn for multiple value return.

 ## Examples
+More in depth examples can be found at: https://github.com/allenj12/rpn-examples/tree/main

 If both arguments for numbers are supplied for (* - / + expt) it is calculated at compile time
 ```
 (expand '(rpn 1 2 +))